Robbie Blunt

 Robert William Blunt (born 4 March 1951) is a rock guitarist who has worked with a variety of bands, most notably with Robert Plant's solo band in the 1980s.
-Since leaving Plant's band in the mid 1980s, Blunt has provided session work for a number of artists such as Julian Lennon, Tom Petty and the Heartbreakers, and Clannad.
+Since leaving Plant's band in the mid-1980s, Blunt has provided session work for a number of artists such as Julian Lennon and Clannad.
 He was member of the band Bronco in the early 1970s.